Fuensalida and Orbita, explorers

 On March 13, 1697, the Itzá kingdom finally submitted to Spanish rule, represented by a force led by Martín de Ursua, governor of the Yucatán.

-Fray Diego López de Cogolludo relates that voyage of discovery through three chapters, inspired on the report of the two monks:
+Fray Diego López de Cogolludo relates that voyage of discovery through three chapters, inspired on the report of the two friars:

 Fuensalida and Orbita are well received at Nohpetén